-In myself, I’m finding that I’m sort of a bit like a rollercoaster.
-One minute I’m on the crest of the hill and seemingly unstoppable, and the next I’m hurtling towards the ground with tears that don’t want to stop.
+In myself, I’m finding that my mood is a bit like a rollercoaster: One minute I’m on the crest of the hill and seemingly unstoppable, and the next I’m hurtling towards the ground with tears that don’t want to stop.
 When the grief strikes, it strikes in the most peculiar ways.
-It’s not occurred to me yet that my Dad has died, my Dad is dead and he has been cremated, all I can think is that “he’s not here”.
+It’s not occurred to me yet that my Dad has died, that my Dad is dead and he has now been cremated, all I can think is that “he’s not here”.
 I want for him, I wish for him, I yearn for him and would do and give anything to hug him and hold him again, but I can’t, because simply put, he isn’t here!

 Obsecure things can trigger me off, like the Amazon Echo “Cooking Together” advert.
 Even though Dad and I never cooked together, it was the father-daughter bond that I have with him that I miss.
-Last night, I wanted to show him the bee badges that I had made and ask him if he liked them.
-Well.. the problem with that is that I couldn’t actually show him them!
+Last night, I wanted to show him the bee badges that I had made for his funeral and ask him if he liked them.
+One slight problem there!

 Life has alsmost returned to “normal” without me.
 The friends that I saw at the funeral haven’t spoken to me since, my husband has returned to work and my neighbours are more concerned about who is arguing with whom as opposed to how I’m doing with grieving.
-Life is almost like normal, and yet it is far from.
+Life is almost like normal, and yet it is far from for me.

 Two big changes have come about me, both of them quite melancholic.
-First of all, I have developed an awareness of life, I’ve developed an awareness of our finite existence and mortality.
+First of all, I have developed an awareness of life, I’ve developed an awareness of our finite existence and our mortality.
 I no longer fear death, I embrace it, but like any journey, I don’t want to sit by and ride it out.
-I want to breathe in all the sights and sounds and smell and fully embrace the joy of my simply living, simply being and existing.
-It’s mindfulness, at one of it’s best.
+I want to breathe in all the sights, sounds and smells and fully embrace the joy of my simply living, of being and existing.
+It’s mindfulness at its best.
 There is so much beauty in the world when you truly stop and appreciate it.

-Secondly, my wit has gone and it’s been replaced by something much more darker, more cynical, honest and yet morbid.
+Secondly, my wit has gone and it’s been replaced by something much more darker, more cynical, honest and yet more morbid.
 My father was the man I could joke with, I could spar with and banter with.
 Now he’s gone, he seems to have taken my jovial sense of humour with him.
-My cynicism is like a hushed anger and an acceptance of what is.
-There is nothing that I can do to change my situation, but that’s not to say I am going to be particularly quiet about it.